elliottjonestw/tbsb/README.md

 1. **Info row** (`.movie-info-row`): badge, year, timeline (if present), runtime — all inline, wrapped.
 2. **Description** (`.modal-description`): rendered only if `item.description` is present.
-3. **Wookieepedia button** (`.btn-wookieepedia`): always present.
-Links directly to `https://starwars.fandom.com/wiki/{title_underscored}`, or to `item.wookieepedia_override` if that field is set.
-4. **Watch button** (`.btn-disney`): rendered only if `item.disneyPlusUrl` is present.
-Links to the item's Disney+ or YouTube page in a new tab.
-Label reads "▶ Watch on Disney+" for Disney+ URLs and "▶ Watch on YouTube" for `youtube.com` URLs.
-Detected via `url.includes('youtube.com')`.
+3. **Action buttons**: rendered in a flex row — **Watch button** (`.btn-disney`, rendered only if `item.disneyPlusUrl` is present) followed by **Wookieepedia button** (`.btn-wookieepedia`, always present).
+The Watch button links to the item's Disney+ or YouTube page in a new tab; label reads "▶ Watch on Disney+" for Disney+ URLs and "▶ Watch on YouTube" for `youtube.com` URLs, detected via `url.includes('youtube.com')`.
+The Wookieepedia button links to `https://starwars.fandom.com/wiki/{title_underscored}`, or to `item.wookieepedia_override` if set.
-5. **Watch toggle button** (`.movie-watch-toggle`): full-width button with a circular icon on the left and two lines of text on the right.
+4. **Watch toggle button** (`.movie-watch-toggle`): full-width button with a circular icon on the left and two lines of text on the right.
 When watched, the button has class `.active`, the icon shows `✓`, main text is "Watched", sub-text is "Click to mark as not started".
 When unwatched, icon shows `○`, main text is "Mark as Watched", sub-text is "Click to log this movie".
 Clicking toggles the state, re-renders the modal body, re-binds events, and calls `renderCatalog()`.

 ### Audio drama modal